-Accounting 1 is valuable on a business and personal level and is available to tenth, eleventh, and twelfth grade students.
-This course would be beneficial to all students, and is especially recommended for students who intend to pursue business coursework in college.
+This course is available to grades 10, 11, and 12.
 Specific course content includes emphasis on analyzing and recording business transactions to determine the financial position of a business.
-In addition, financial statements will be both prepared and interpreted.
-Curriculum activities are enhanced through guest speakers who focus on careers and opportunities in the business field.
-Throughout the course, technology will be integrated with appropriate accounting applications on the computer.
+Curriculum activities are enhanced through guest speakers who focus on careers and opportunities in the accounting field.
+Throughout the course, technology will be integrated with appropriate accounting applications.